If you’re paying too much for cable and internet service, you may be putting off a phone call to your service provider to negotiate a lower rate.

-I’m writing this post to tell you about a new tool that’s lowered my Xfinity by Comcast bill four times in the last six months, for a total of nearly $70 in savings.
+I’m writing this post to tell you about a tool that’s lowered my Xfinity by Comcast bill five times in the last year, for a total of nearly $80 in savings.

 The service is called Trim, a chatbot that will negotiate your cable/internet bill for you.